Painting has been my passion for many years. Art by Carol May is my way of sharing. My heartfelt desire is to share the joy of painting with others.

 painting again and I doing an on-line course with Nancy Medina, see the Hydrangea painting lesson.

 I keep learning and growing but, it's time to pass it on.

 When I moved here I had the aspirations of selling paintings like I did in Florida and giving painting lessons.

-- Now Art by Carol May paintings and prints go around the world.
+Now, Art by Carol May paintings and prints go into the nations around the world.